kubernetes/enhancements/keps/sig-node/3066-subsecond-probes/README.md

 `periodSeconds: 0` and `periodMilliseconds: 500` would be 10.5s / 10500ms (as 0 => 10 for `periodSeconds` via [defaults.go](https://github.com/kubernetes/kubernetes/blob/3b13e9445a3bf86c94781c898f224e6690399178/pkg/apis/core/v1/defaults.go#L213-L215))

-Each optional millisecond field will be restricted to [-999,999], and the effective sum will never be allowed to be less than 0 (if the effective sum is less than 0, it will fail at the validation stage and block delployments).
+Each optional millisecond field will be restricted to [-999,999], and the effective sum will never be allowed to be less than 0 (if the effective sum is less than 0, it will fail at the validation stage and block deployments).

 ### User Stories (Optional)